OndrejSlamecka/dotfiles/readme.md

 	git clone https://github.com/OndrejSlamecka/dotfiles.git ~/dotfiles && cd ~/dotfiles && ./install.sh

-Note: At least the `gitconfig` file contains personal information, you may want to change it before trying out these dotfiles.
+Note: At least the `gitconfig` file contains personal information and `redshift.conf` my location, you may want to change these before trying out these dotfiles.